hammerheim-game/hammerheim-rules/5-warbands.md

 Roll to see which side charges, and fight the battle as normal.
 If the warrior loses, roll to see whether he is dead or injured (i.e., a D66 roll of 11-35).
-If he is not dead, he is thrown out of the fighting pits without his armour and weapons and may re-join his warband.
+If he is not dead, he is thrown out of the fighting pits without his armor and weapons and may re-join his warband.
 If the warrior wins he gains 50 GC, +2 Experience and is free to rejoin his warband with all his weapons and equipment.